MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer bug was actually a real bug?
-In 1947, Grace Hopper, a computer scientist discovered a moth that had gotten stuck in a relay, causing errors in calculations.
-This event is where the term 'debugging' comes from in programming.
+Did you know that the first computer bug was an actual bug?
+In 1947, Grace Hopper, a computer scientist, reported finding a moth trapped between points in Relay #70, Panel F, of the Harvard University Mark II Aiken Relay Calculator.
+It was causing problems and malfunctioning of the computer.
+After this incident, any problem associated with computers started being referred to as a 'bug'.